suhaibfida/Kathe-Bathe/README.md

 ## English → Kashmiri Machine Translation

-KATHE / KatheBathe is an English → Kashmiri machine translation model developed by **Muqarab Farooq Vaid and Suhaib Fida** for **KATHE 2026**.
+KATHE / KatheBathe is an English → Kashmiri machine translation model developed by **Muqarib Farooq Vaid and Suhaib Fida** for **KATHE 2026**.

 The model is fine-tuned from **`sarvamai/sarvam-translate`** using **QLoRA / LoRA with PEFT**.